youkwhd/youkwhd.com/src/posts/better-software-documentation.md

 Would you look at that! **_25_ words** in total.
 Certainly not a hard thing to do, by doing this you also give eveyone the knowledge of how to write better software by showing what should be done.

 Thus that's why a simple 'What to do' in a README sure helps. even if you just put up the simplest, most obvious form of compiling using make: "To compile: invoke `make`".

+## At Last, Everyone is Happy.

+Thank you for writing good crisp documentation.
+You make your software more cool, I can save my time, and learn by just following what you have written.

+Continue to craft more stuff that make our life easier.